'Rainbow Mixture' Large Flowering Gladiolus from $19.99

 'Rehmanni' Calla Lilies are lovely in a border garden, by your mailbox, in your cutting garden, or just in a pot to enjoy.
 The pink calla lilly blossoms are wonderful additions to your garden.
 We always enjoy thinking of them as nature's teacups and enjoy these summer flowers.
 Calla Lilies produce numerous blossoms atop wonderful lush foliage.
 Calla Lilies are hardy to USDA Zones 9-11 only and will be need to be lifted or protected in other climates.
 Characteristics 18” tall USDA Zones 9-11 (Hardy in these zones, lift and store in winter in other zones) Summer to Fall Bloom Duration: Continuous Blooms through frost starting in early summer Full Sun to Partial Shade Additional Information Great for Borders, Cutting Gardens, and Containers Ships starting in mid to late March Key Planting Tips Callas should be planted 4" deep and 6" apart.
 Wait for the soil to reach 65 degrees Fahrenheit.
 You can start inside in pots and transplant to the gardens to give them a head start.

-‘Santander’ Dahlia (Decorative) The 'Santander' variety is a stunning variety of whites and magentas.
+‘Santander’ Dahlia (Decorative) - The 'Santander' variety is a stunning variety of whites and magentas.
 It is very easy to stop and admire the blooms.
 You will be asking yourself why didn’t you plant more of these since they are breathtaking.
-We provide them in clumps the majority of the time.
-Sometimes they will be stand alone with necks and eyes depending on the season’s harvest.
 Decorative Dahlias are wonderful plants that provide structure and color to any garden with minimal effort.
 They do rather well in the middle to back of your beds or even in stand-alone rows.
 They reward gardeners with an abundance of blooms starting in mid to late summer through frost.
-Typically they are not bothered by diseases and have attractive foliage until frost.
-Characteristics 32-40” tall Blooms are 4-8” wide USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Summer to Fall Bloom Duration: Continuous Blooms through frost starting in mid to late summer Full Sun Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
-Great for butterflies and other pollinators Ships starting in late March (weather dependent) Key Planting Tips Plant in full sun with tuber 6-7” deep with the crown 1-2” below the soil.
-Space Decorative dahlias about 3’ apart from any neighbor.
-Plant when the soil is 60 degrees, well past any frost danger.
-Dahlias love soil that is close to neutral and do ok in slightly acidic or slightly alkaline.
+Characteristics 30”-50” in height Blooms are 5-8” wide USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Summer to Fall Bloom Duration: Continuous Blooms through frost starting in mid to late summer Full Sun to Partial Shade Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
+Great for butterflies and other pollinators Ships starting by early April Key Planting Tips We plant dahlia tubers 4-6" deep.
+We add a few alfafla pellets in the hole and backfill with topsoil amended with compost.
+We space this variety 18" apart.
+We recommend to simply pinch back the shoots after about 3-4 weeks to encourage branching.
 You can amend soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
-You can fertilize every 4 weeks to help achieve large blossoms.
-Don’t water until the Dahlia sprouts.
+You can fertilize every 4 weeks to help achieve larger blossoms.
+For 90% of us, don’t water until your Dahlia sprouts.
 If your soil is very dry, water the soil first and then let it stand for 30 minutes before planting.
 Mulch around your plant leaving bare dirt directly above the tuber.
-You will see sprouts in 7-10 days.
-We are currently transitioing to grow all of our Dahlia stock.
-We exepct to offer some varitities starting in 2024 but will continue providing imported stock until we complete our domestic plan to raise them..
-Dahlias are imported from 3 growers in Holland for us.
-These growers have supported us for years and have limited issues.
-Once we receive our dahlias we wake them up to hand inspect each and every tuber.
 Every tuber is inspected by me (Andre Paquette) and then hand packed for shipment.
 In case of any issues, we reach our proactively to go over options.
 If you have any questions hit the Chat with Us Now button simply reach out by email or a phone call.

 Preorder